 Why Do People Get A Second Hair Transplant?

-In other cases, an initial hair transplant for a patient may be successful and give natural results, but the loss of non-transplanted hair continues.
-In these cases, a second transplant may also be required.
+In other cases, an initial hair restoration for a patient may be successful and give natural results, but the loss of non-transplanted hair continues.
+In these cases, a second surgery may also be required.
 Here are some factors that can cause hair loss after initially successful hair transplant surgeries:

 Stress or trauma can cause significant hair loss in people.
 Also, a hair transplant patient’s lifestyle after a successful procedure will determine how long the transplanted hair will remain healthy and grow well.
 Bad habits like smoking and drinking may reverse the results of an operation.